oemof/tespy/docs/advanced_tutorials/develop_components.rst

-.. _tespy_development_new_comp_label:
+.. _develop_components_tutorial_label:

 How to contribute a new component
 =================================

 What should I do if I need a component for a specific simulation that is not available in TESPy?
 One solution would be to request support on GitHub or to raise the issue at the next online or community meeting.
 But what good is that if I need the new component right now?

 I will just implement it myself!
 The question becomes how to do this, since I don't know the code structure.
 These instructions on **how to contribute a new component** are intended to simplify the transition from user to an awesome developer.

 Implementation of a polynomial compressor with cooling
 ------------------------------------------------------
 The following basic principles should be in your mind when implementing a
 component:

 * Visualize your task with a circuit diagram, equations and/or basic principle